-High efficiency, high CRI, and robust white OLEDs for RGBW displays, color-filter approaches, solid-state lighting, and backlighting for LCDs are of special interest to the display and energy-conscious communities.
-Papers describing novel materials (fluorescent and phosphorescent) and device architectures that are capable of producing efficient and stable white emissions are particularly welcome.
+High-efficiency, high-CRI, and robust white OLEDs for RGBW displays, color-filter approaches, and solid-state lighting, are of special interest to the display and energy-conscious communities.
+Papers describing novel materials and device architectures that are capable of producing efficient and stable white emissions are particularly welcome.